devict/jobs.devict/README.md

 $ make start
 ```

 Then in another terminal session, create and migrate the database.
+The server
+must be running in order for the migrate command to work.

 ```
-$ make migrate
+$ make db-migrate
 ```

 Visit http://localhost:8001!